roackb2/pat-tree/README.md

 # Release History

+* 1.0.4 `segmentDoc` no need to pass in SLPs, and enable to return array of terms.
 * 1.0.3 Minor change in module Node.js
 * 1.0.2 Gaurantee SLP sorting order when `segmentDoc()`
 * 1.0.1 Modify README file